r-Techsupport/rTS_Wiki/docs/guides/No-Image-Troubleshooting.md

 > A computer does not need a drive to boot.
 You should be able to reach the BIOS screen, or get a message saying something similar to: "No Boot Disk Detected".

 If removing a non-essential component causes the computer to boot, that means one of the parts you disconnected has caused the computer to stop booting.
-We have seen failing drives preventing boot alot of times.
+We have seen failing drives preventing boot a lot of times.
 It is a common HARDWARE ISSUE.
 Even a secondary drive (not the OS drive) can cause that.

 ## Step 4: Use only one RAM stick